 It was normal to be honest, because it’s just like solo but with other people.
-At the beginning of it I didn’t want to do it, I thought it was childish, but then when I got there and saw what it was like because I didn’t know what it was, I just thought it was first series v second series.
+At the beginning of it I didn’t want to do it, I thought it was childish until I got there and saw what it was like because I didn’t know what it was, I just thought it was first series v second series.
 I didn’t know what it was until I saw Kelis from My Milkshake Brings All The Boys To The Yard and some others there and I thought wow I didn’t know it was like that.
 When I got into performing it was okay but it was kind of weird because it wasn’t all of our team from series one, we had to mix because not everyone from series one could make it.

 Was it very competitive?

 Not really, but for the red team, maybe they took it a bit too serious!
-My team didn’t we just had fun with it but we still brang it but we just had fun.
+My team didn’t, we just had fun with it, we still brang it but we just had fun.